php-dev-br/laravel-doc-pt-br/billing.md

     });

-The first argument passed to the `newSubscription` method should be the internal type of the subscription.
+The first argument passed to the `newSubscription` method should be the internal name of the subscription.
 If your application only offers a single subscription, you might call this `default` or `primary`.
-This subscription type is only for internal application usage and is not meant to be shown to users.
+This subscription name is only for internal application usage and is not meant to be shown to users.
 In addition, it should not contain spaces and it should never be changed after creating the subscription.
 The second argument is the specific price the user is subscribing